Siege of St Andrews Castle: The truce of December 1546

 Following requests made in person, Henry VIII made plans to assist the Protestants within the castle.
 He wrote to Arran from Nonsuch Palace on 20 December 1546, requesting Arran to desist from the siege, and threatening to relieve the lairds.
 Balnaves, Leslie and William Kirkcaldy were each given £100 by England's Privy Council.
 The English Chancellor, Thomas Wriothesley, told Arran's diplomats in London, David Panter and Adam Otterburn, to ask the Regent to desist from the siege.
 The grounds given were that the Castilians were Henry's friends and well-wishers to the English marriage.
 Panter and Otterburn refused, as it was not their business, but sent a note of the request to Arran.

 However, a truce or concord was already agreed on 18 December 1546, which Knox described as the 'coloured appointment.'
-Arran's negotiators were the Lyon Herald, the Justice Clerk, the Provost of Aberdeen, the Earls of Huntly, Argyll, and Marischal, and Lord Gray, who spoke at the walls of the castle.
+Arran's negotiators were David Lyndsay the Lyon Herald, the Justice Clerk, the Provost of Aberdeen, the Earls of Huntly, Argyll, and Marischal, and Lord Gray, who spoke at the walls of the castle.
 Those in the castle would wait on the receipt of an absolution from the Pope for the murder, and would then be allowed to surrender on good terms.
 A meeting of the privy council at St Andrews on 19 December discussed how the castle was not winnable except by famine.
 The agreement was probably cynical on both sides.
 As a pledge of good faith the Castilians sent two hostages to Arran in December 1546, two younger sons of the Laird of Grange, and a brother of Lord Ruthven, known as the "Ald Person".
 On 20 December, the hostages or 'pledges' were taken to Kinghorn.
 It was later said that Henri Cleutin, a diplomatic adviser to Mary of Guise had counselled Arran that those in the castle should be promised what they asked for, and beheaded when they came out.